GraphBLAS/LAGraph/README.md

     README.md: this file

-    Source: stable source code for the LAGraph library:  this is currently empty.
+    src: stable source code for the LAGraph library

-        * Algorithms: graph algorithms such as BFS, connected components, centrality, etc, will go here
+        * algorithms: graph algorithms such as BFS, connected components, centrality, etc

-        * Utilities: read/write a graph from a file, etc, will go here...
+        * utilities: read/write a graph from a file, etc

-    Experimental*: draft code under development: do not benchmark without asking the LAGraph authors first
+    experimental*: draft code under development: do not benchmark without asking the LAGraph authors first

-        * Algorithms: draft graph algorithms such as BFS, connected components, centrality, etc
+        * Algorithms: draft graph algorithms such as Maximal Independent Set

-        * Utilities: draft utilities go here
+        * Utilities: draft utilities

-    Test*: main programs that test LAGraph.
-To run the tests, first compile GraphBLAS and LAGraph, and then do "make tests" in this directory.

     build: initially empty